fenago/oracle19c-administration/md/Lab_11.md

 The user who receives the privileges via the `GRANT` statement is also known as a _grantee_.

-Note that the `GRANT` statement also works with roles, which we will cover in the subsequent tutorial.
+Note that the `GRANT` statement also works with roles, which we will cover in the subsequent lab.

 Oracle `GRANT` statement examples
 ---------------------------------